What to know about whole grain foods

-If you’ve walked down the aisles of any supermarket lately, you’ve probably seen a whole lot of labels plastered with “whole.”
-Whole foods, whole wheat, and plenty of whole grains.
+If you’ve walked down the aisles of any supermarket lately, you’ve probably seen a whole lot of whole grains.
+They're some of the most healthful foods you can eat—and consumers are increasingly aware of their nutritional power.

-But even as more foods seem to be made with them, it’s important to realize that not all whole grains are created equal.
+But it’s important to realize that not all whole grains are created equal.
 Here are answers to some key questions about whole grains to help you understand what they are, what to look for, and how to incorporate them into your eating plan.

 What's in whole grains that makes them so special?

-The key is that whole grains are only minimally processed during manufacturing, leaving the most nutritious parts of the food intact.
+Grains are the edible seeds of some grasses.
+Whole grains are grains that are only minimally processed during manufacturing, leaving the most nutritious parts of the food intact.

 A whole grain retains three of its original elements: